asjadnaqvi/stata-bimap/README.md

 ## Versions

 **v1.31 (20 Jun 2022)**
-- Error fix in cut-offs skipping the last shape file.
+- Error fix in cut-offs skipping the last shape file (thanks to Mattias Öhman).
-- Fixed color assignments to 3x3 groups.
+- Fixed color assignments to the 3x3 groups.
 If a group was missing, the colors were wrongly assigned.

 **v1.3 (26 May 2022)**
 - Percent option added to legend to show box share (thanks to Kit Baum).